1Password/scim-examples/docker/README.md

 ## Step 4: Test the SCIM bridge

-Use your SCIM Bridge URL to test the connection and view status information.
+Use your SCIM bridge URL to test the connection and view status information.
 For example:

 ```sh
 curl --silent --show-error --request GET --header "Accept: application/json" \